William Emrys Williams: World War Two

 During the Second World War, Williams insisted - despite some controversy - on the right to education, in particular in current affairs, for servicemen and women, and so in mid-1941 Williams established the Army Bureau of Current Affairs (ABCA) and ran it for the duration of the war.
 For this role, he became known as ABCA Bill.

 The ABCA was a programme of general education for citizenship for servicemen and women: officers attended courses on conducting discussions groups, and these were started as hourly sessions each week.
 Such was the response that ABCA rapidly expanded resulting in photographic display; wall newspapers articles written by the men themselves; and an "Anglo American Brains Trust".
 The ABCA is often credited with having an impact on the result of the 1945 General Election and played an important part in post-war period during the building of the "new peace".

 After the war and under the auspices of the Carnegie Trust, Williams transformed the ABCA into the Bureau of Current Affairs, moving their offices to Piccadilly in London and continued their activities in peace-time with the assistance of several ABCA contributors including the artists James Boswell.

 In 1940, Williams was instrumental in the establishment, by royal charter, of the Committee for the Encouragement of Music and the Arts (CEMA), to help promote and maintain British culture.
 CEMA was government funded and was chaired initially by Lord De La Warr, President of the Board of Education and by John Maynard Keynes from 1941.
 By 1945, 46 art organisations were funded by CEMA and in 1946 CEMA was re-chartered as the Arts Council, with Williams as the Council's first Secretary General.

 Later career

 A regular broadcaster, Williams was talks critic of The Listener; radio critic of The Observer; and television critic of the New Statesman.
 Before he took to criticism, Williams was himself a successful broadcaster and televisor.
 He was a Trustee of the National Gallery.

 In 1942, he edited A Book of English Essays, and in 1957 an enlarged edition.

-In 1973, he published Allen Lane : a personal portrait (about A. Lane, 1902–1970).
+In 1956 he published The Penguin Story MCMXXXV–MCMLVI, a history of Penguin Books up to that date, and in 1961 he edited The Reader's Guide, a guide to the best books across all fields of knowledge and interest.
+In 1973, he published Allen Lane : A Personal Portrait, a biography of Sir Allen Lane (1902–1970).

 Williams was appointed a CBE in 1946 and knighted in 1955.
+In 1964 he was given the American Medal of Freedom.

 A portrait of Williams is held by the National Portrait Gallery, London and a bronze bust of his portrait is held in the Arts Council art collection.